 Surgical lung biopsy is required for a diagnosis of NSIP.
 Histologically, most patients have some degree of fibrosis.
 The main feature of NSIP is temporally homogenous inflammation and fibrosis, as opposed to the heterogeneity in usual interstitial pneumonia.
 Although the changes are temporally uniform, the process may be patchy, with intervening areas of unaffected lung.

-Many patients with nonspecific interstitial pneumonia respond to treatment with corticosteroids, with or without immunosuppressive drugs (eg, azathioprine, mycophenolate, cyclophosphamide).
+Many patients with nonspecific interstitial pneumonia respond to treatment with corticosteroids, with or without other immunosuppressive drugs (eg, azathioprine, mycophenolate, cyclophosphamide).

 Nonspecific interstitial pneumonia is uncommon; most patients are women, are between the ages of 40 and 50, and have no known risk.